shopware/shopware/src/Docs/platform/5-orm/3-flags.md

 (new LongTextField('description', 'description'))->setFlags(new Inherited())
 ```

-The field is part of the parent/child concept and may receives the value of its parent.
+The field is part of the parent/child concept and may receive the value of its parent.

 This flag does not have any parameters.